 UNC Charlotte authored books previously published by UNC Press in print could be converted to ebooks for about $500 each and stored in Niner Commons

 The Making of a Research University: James H. Woodward and UNC Charlotte, 1989–2005

 William Thomas Jeffers

-The diversity fund can support programming and speaker fees, exhibit costs, training programs, collections, and other initiatives aimed at advancing awareness and positive action on DEIA topics for the library, campus, and local communities.
+The diversity fund supports programming and speaker fees, exhibit costs, training programs, collections, and other initiatives aimed at advancing awareness and positive action on DEIA topics for the library, campus, and local communities.

 If you would like to give an unrestricted monetary gift in any amount, please visit UNC Charlotte’s Make a Gift page and follow these instructions:

 Click one of the boxes on the right for payment

 If you prefer to send a check, please make it payable to “UNC Charlotte Foundation," write the Atkins Library fund name in the memo portion of the check, and send it to: